bbanddd/ADDL/docs/workflow.md

 ## <a id="toc2.5">2.5 Modulation</a>
 As a result of nonlinear spatial normalization, the volumes of certain brain regions may grow, whereas others may shrink.
 In order to preserve the volume of a particular tissue (grey or white matter or CSF) within a voxel, a further processing step is incorporated.
 This involves multiplying (or modulating) voxel values in the segmented images by the Jacobian determinants derived from the spatial normalization step.
 In effect, an analysis of modulated data tests for regional differences in the absolute amount (volume) of grey matter, whereas analysis of unmodulated data tests for regional differences in concentration of grey matter (per unit volume in native space) (Ashburner and Friston, 2000)<sup>\[[6](#r6)\]</sup>.

-The project use [`createJacobianDeterminantImage`](https://www.rdocumentation.org/packages/ANTsR/versions/1.0/topics/createJacobianDeterminantImage) of AntsR as the modulation tool at this stage.
+The project use [`createJacobianDeterminantImage`](https://www.rdocumentation.org/packages/ANTsR/versions/1.0/topics/createJacobianDeterminantImage) of ANTsR package as the modulation tool at this stage.

 ----
 [<p align='right'>*Back to Content*</p>](#toc_content)